amzarshaik7/Foot-Traffic-Analysis---Amzar-Shaik/README.md

 3. This will encourage the consumers to buy "selected items".

 ## 3.2.
 Further Improvments
-Integration (Cloud, API, etc.) of IoT equipment for data extraction and analysis is the way forward!
+Integration of IoT equipment for data extraction and analysis is the way forward!

 The integration of the selected analytics as shown in diagram below, has been recommended specifically for retail stores.
-The data that can be gathered with the inclusion of:
+The data that can be gathered into a database (Cloud, API, etc.) with the inclusion of:
 1. Thermal Detection System - Understand the zone consumers spend the most time at and allow us to place the "selected items".
 2. Customer Relationship Management (CRM) System - Understand the stand out purchases and place "selected items" close to the highest bought items.

+The integration of the listed systems will provide a better demographic analysis for the retail stores across the nation to make directed marketing decisions to increase sales of any products.

 ![image](https://user-images.githubusercontent.com/87763082/126858833-254966e1-7fa4-480b-8dc7-b90cd95e6648.png)